 As a leader, your lifestyle speaks more about who you are.
 In some cases where you don’t have the opportunity to talk to some people, your lifestyle can do the talking.
 As we have said earlier, encouragement leadership is not something you pick on a to-do list.
 It is a lifestyle that is aimed at being a better person.
 If your words and lifestyle do not correlate, encouragement becomes very hard because people won’t take you seriously.

-There are times when other people will want to encourage some weaklings that they will refer to you and your lifestyle to promote such person.
+There are times when other people will want to encourage some weaklings that they will refer to you and your lifestyle to promote such a person.
 You must know that an encouraging leadership lifestyle cannot be faked or acted upon.
 It is something that must be done without stress.

 Another necessary means of encouragement leadership is giving.
 Investing and showing belief in someone’s dream is what somebody needs as encouragement.
 We have seen examples of people who have zeal and ambition but they lack financial support.
 Giving money and necessary financial support to capable and ambitious hands is also an essential means of encouraging leadership.
 There is an adage that says, “You can’t be stingy and expect respect.”
-It is not by chance or a matter of doing that most of the world’s wealthiest people engage in a philanthropic act; they do so to earn respect.
+It is not by chance or a matter of doing that most of the world’s wealthiest people engage in the philanthropic acts; they do so to earn respect.

 For more information about ENCOURAGEMENT, LEADERSHIP contacts us.